abelrg25/abelrg25.github.io/content/publication/conference-paper/index.md

 slides: example
 ---

  {{% callout note %}}
-Click the _Cite_ button above to demo the feature to enable visitors to import publication metadata into their reference management software.
-{{% /callout %}}

-{{% callout note %}}
-Create your slides in Markdown - click the _Slides_ button to check out the example.
+Have you ever seen convection in stars different than the Sun?
+Well, we made that possible for a nearby evolved star: R Car
 {{% /callout %}}

  Add the publication's **full text** or **supplementary notes** here.
 You can use rich formatting such as including [code, math, and images](https://docs.hugoblox.com/content/writing-markdown-latex/).